Major Groups > Chanterelles and Trumpets > Cantharellus subalbidus

 Description:

-Undersurface: With false gills that run down the stem; often with forking or cross-veins; white, bruising like the cap.
+Undersurface: With false gills that run down the stem; often with forking or cross-veins or, in some specimens, elaborately corrugated and irregular; white, bruising and discoloring yellowish to orangish.

 Spore Print: White.